-Just a few days ago, Monica (my wife) and I were chatting about fitness goals for the new year.
+Early in 2020, Monica (my wife) and I were chatting about fitness goals for the new year.
 After setting a goal of riding 5 days a week for the first three months of the year, Monica upped the stakes even more: she asked me to create a plan for her to ride all of Zwift’s routes in 90 days.

 How It Works

 The schedule doesn’t tell you specifically which route to ride, until the very end when we’re on the hardest routes Zwift has to offer.
-Instead, it will have you choose a route from the list based on bidon count – so you may need to select a 2-bidon route for the day, or a 4-bidon route, or perhaps 2 different 1-bidon routes!
+Instead, it will have you choose a route from the list based on bidon count – so you may need to select a 2-bidon route for the day, or a 4-bidon route, or perhaps 2 different 1-bidon routes.

-Recovery Is Key
+Recovery Is Essential

-The schedule begins with easy efforts, having you ride just one or two of the easy “1 bidon” routes per day.
+The schedule begins with easy efforts, having you ride just one or two of the easy 1 bidon routes per day.
 The idea here is that even a beginning cyclist could take on this challenge.

-The Final 6
+The Final Five

-The final 6 hard rides of the schedule are Zwift’s toughest routes:
+The final 5 hard rides of the schedule are Zwift’s toughest routes:

 Make sure you are well-hydrated and stocked with necessary nutrition before you take these rides on, as they will take you anywhere from 3-6+ hours to complete.